B2-Kumar/Notes/oops.md

 ❖ To provide the feature of data hiding that is good for security concerns.
 ❖ We can solve real-world problems if we are using object-oriented programming.
 ❖ It ensures code reusability.
-❖ It lets us write generic code: which will work with a range of data, so we don't have to write basic stuff over and over again.
+❖ It lets us write generic code which will work with a range of data, so we don't have to write basic stuff over and over again.
 ❖ Problems can be divided into subparts.
-❖ It increases thereadability, understandability, andmaintainability of the code.
+❖ It increases the readability, understandability, and maintainability of the code.
 ❖ Data and code are bound together by encapsulation.

 ###### disadvantages of opps: